 Speed up your computer

-Please help maintain your computer and keep it running smoothly.
+Help maintain your computer and keep it running smoothly.

-Please see below how to use the tools available in Windows 7 to more efficiently maintain your computer and safeguard your privacy when you're online.
+Please see the below how to use the tools available in Windows 7 to more efficiently maintain your computer and safeguard your privacy when you're online.

 1. Free up disk space